Fire and rescue services

 Be aware of the political sensitivity of the division of the island.
 Monitor local news for updates.

-There have been some violent incidents along the UN Buffer Zone (also known as 'The Green Line').
+Some violent incidents have occurred along the UN Buffer Zone.
 Rowdy, politically motivated behaviour has occurred among fans at local sporting matches.

 To stay safe: